Sanskriti1102/Breast-Cancer-Classification-with-Neural-Network/README.md

 2. Install the required Python libraries: `pip install -r requirements.txt`
 3. Run the provided Jupyter Notebook or Python script for breast cancer classification.
 The script will load the dataset, preprocess it, build and train the neural network model, and evaluate its performance.

 #
-Task given by InternPe
+Task Given by InternPe
 --